dataform-co/dataform/content/docs/guides/assertions.md

 select ...
 ```

-Each row will be evaluated against the given conditions, and all rows must pass all checks for the assertion to pass.
+Each row will be evaluated against each condition, and all rows must pass all conditions for the assertion to pass.

 The generated assertion will be called: `<original_table_name>_assertions_rowConditions`.